umd-uqa/umd-uqa.github.io/README.md

-# appdevclub.com
+# umd-uqa.github.io
-The offical website for App Dev Club
+The offical website for the UMD UQA

 To run:
 1. `npm start`